 The key to our program’s success is the supportive community provided to the student, contributing to their success and ability to transform their lives.
-We provide case manager support, a weekly Saturday program, annual summer camp and encourage parental involvement through an advisory committee to maximize student success.
+We provide case manager support, a weekly Saturday Program, annual camp and encourage parental involvement through an advisory committee of parents and guardians to maximize student success.
 Additionally, beyond the financial support sponsors provide, they often offer emotional support to their sponsored students.

 Case Manager Support

 One of the most critical components of our program is the role of the Case Manager.
 Case Managers get to know each of their assigned children and monitor and support their needs.
 Case Managers are college or university graduates and typically have a degree in social work, community work, child development, or a related field.
 Learn more about each of our Case Managers in the Kenyan staff page located here.

 Case Manager duties are wide-ranging but include the following:

 - Ensure that all students receive and actively participate in quality education by monitoring their performance and that of the schools they attend.
 This includes maintaining a relationship with each school through regular visits, obtaining additional educational support as needed, and ensuring school fees are paid.